Frank Stranahan: Run-ins with Masters administrators

 Several times during his amateur career, Stranahan ran afoul of Clifford Roberts, the chairman of Augusta National Golf Club and the Masters Tournament, because of his unsportsmanlike conduct, which violated club and tournament rules.
 Notably, Stranahan was warned, and then finally suspended from the tournament in 1948, for playing more than one ball during practice rounds, although he had finished as runner-up the previous year.
 Stranahan appealed unsuccessfully to Bobby Jones, as well as fellow competitors, to be reinstated.
 Stranahan was invited to compete again the following year, despite the controversy, which continued, due to his failure to respect the rules.
 After Stranahan's father was approached by Jones over the matter, the younger Stranahan eventually wrote letters of apology to Jones, and behaved properly thereafter at the tournament, while maintaining there was much more to this situation which remained behind the scenes, without ever specifying the details of this.
 Stranahan retired from competitive golf in the early 1960s.

-Business studies
+Post-golf career

 After leaving competitive golf, he concentrated on business.
 He studied at Harvard University and the Wharton Business School at the University of Pennsylvania.